Molly (1778 ship): Career

-18th slave voyage (1806–1807): Captain Bean sailed from Liverpool on 17 April 1806.
+18th voyage transporting enslaved people (1806–1807): Captain Bean sailed from Liverpool on 17 April 1806.
 Molly acquired captives at Calabar.
-She arrived at Trinidad on 3 March 1807 with captives slaves.
+She arrived at Trinidad on 3 March 1807, with captives.
 She sailed from Trinidad on 14 April and arrived back at Liverpool on 2 June.

 Molly had arrived back after 1 May 1807, the day the Slave Trade Act 1807 took effect, which ended British involvement in the trans-Atlantic slave trade.
 Her next voyage was as a West Indiaman, sailing to Trinidad.

 Captain William Richards acquired a letter of marque on 4 March 1808.

 In December 1812, Lloyd's List reported that Molly, of Liverpool, Jackson, master, had on 25 November run into a large ship.
 Molly had sustained so much damage that she had had to put back to repair.

 In 1826 Molly brought back to Liverpool 783 casks of palm oil, 524 elephant teeth (ivory tusks), and 15 tons of dunnage wood.